-“Once you've completed a lesson you can access the following one the next day.
+“Once you've completed a lesson on Mindfulness Daily you can access the following one the next day.
 This creates a nice pace and you can't rush through the course.”

 The course has a great structure that guides you through all the relevant areas of mindfulness without being boring or too demanding.
 It's suitable for beginners as a first introduction to mindfulness, but if you're more experienced you will still find this course helpful and structured and are likely to discover new aspects of mindfulness for yourself.

 Going through 40 aspects in 40 lessons you'll most likely encounter some that seem to be an easy ride and some that touch you on a deeper level.
 So, this is also a great way to explore where to focus on more in your future practice.

 Mindfulness Daily is distributed by Sounds True, an independent multimedia publishing company focusing on spiritual traditions, arts and humanities.
 I paid $38 for the app, so each lesson comes down to less than $1.
 If you download Mindfulness Daily you also get access to other free Sounds True content.
 Even its regular newsletters come with free content, so the marketing is actually a win-win deal; they remind you to spend your money with them and give you something nice for free.
 Fair enough if you ask me.

 The Sounds True library app is a similar deal.
 It provides you with easy access to meditations, music, Mindfulness Daily and whatever else you may buy there in the future.
 It also tracks the time you've been meditating with the app, offers a meditation timer with different bells, and a journal for your experiences.
 This keeps me from not deleting the app from my phone and even using it on a daily basis.

 Due to the briefness of each lesson, it's easily incorporated into your morning routine.
 At least for me, it was easy to sit down for ten minutes each morning and I didn't skip or postpone a single day.
 Most of the time I'd even revisit a lesson in the evening again to wrap up my day.